dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 ### 4.7 Containers

 A Container is the mechanism within TensorFlow for managing longer-lived mutable state.
-The backing store for a Variable lives in a container.
+The backing store for a **Variable** lives in a **container**.
 The default container is one that persists until the process terminates, but we also allow other named containers.
 A container can be reset by clearing it of its contents entirely.
 Using containers, it is possible to share state even across completely disjoint computation graphs associated with different Sessions.

 ## 5 Optimizations

+> NOTE: 这一节所描述的TensorFlow实现层面的优化，不是machine learning中的optimization。

 In this section, we describe some of the optimizations in the TensorFlow implementation that improve performance or resource usage of the system.

 ### 5.1 Common Subexpression Elimination

+> NOTE: 这是compiler principle中最最常用的一种手段

 Since the construction of computation graphs is often done by many different layers of abstractions in the client code, computation graphs can easily end up with redundant copies of the same computation.
 To handle this, we have implemented a common subexpression pass similar to the algorithm described by Click [[12](https://courses.cs.washington.edu/courses/cse501/06wi/reading/click-pldi95.pdf)] that runs over the **computation graph** and canonicalizes multiple copies of operations with identical inputs and operation types to just a single one of these nodes, and redirects graph edges appropriately to reflect this canonicalization（标准化）.

 ### 5.2 Controlling Data Communication and Memory Usage

+> NOTE: 本段标题已经总结得非常好了: 通过控制data communication和memory usage来实现optimization。

 ### 5.3 Asynchronous Kernels

+In addition to normal synchronous kernels that complete their execution at the end of the `Compute` method, our framework also supports **non-blocking kernels**.
+Such **non-blocking kernels** use a slightly different interface whereby the `Compute` method is passed a **continuation** that should be invoked when the kernel’s execution is complete.
+This is an optimization for environments where having many active threads is relatively expensive in terms of memory usage or other resources, and allows us to avoid tying up an execution thread for unbounded periods of time while waiting for I/O or other events to occur.

+> NOTE: 最后一段描述了使用asynchronous kernel的原因，可以这样理解: 使用non-blocking kernel，我们可以只使用一个thread来处理很多的事情，因为当I/O未完成的时候、期待的event未发生的时候，thread是可以不阻塞的，可以去做其他的事情；这种做法非常类似于`epoll`等IO multiplex。

+Examples of asynchronous kernels include the `Receive` kernel, and the `Enqueue` and `Dequeue` kernels (which might need to block if queue space is not available or if no data is available to be read, respectively).

 ### 5.4 Optimized Libraries for Kernel Implementations

+We often make use of pre-existing highly-optimized numerical libraries to implement kernels for some operations.
+For example, there are a number of optimized libraries for performing matrix multiplies on different devices including BLAS [15] and cuBLAS [39], or GPU libraries for convolutional kernels for deep neural nets such as cuda-convnet [28] and cuDNN [9].
+Many of our kernel implementations are relatively thin wrappers around such optimized libraries.

+We make fairly extensive use of the open-source Eigen linear algebra library [25] for many of the kernel implementations in the system.
+As one part of the development of TensorFlow, our team (primarily Benoit Steiner) has extended the open source Eigen library with support for arbitrary dimensionality tensor operations.

 ### 5.5 Lossy Compression

+> NOTE: 含义是: 有损压缩

+Some machine learning algorithms, including those typically used for training neural networks, are tolerant of noise and reduced precision arithmetic.
+In a manner similar to the DistBelief system [14], we often use **lossy compression** of higher precision internal representations when sending data between devices (sometimes within the same machine but especially across machine boundaries).

+For example, we often insert special conversion nodes that convert 32-bit floating point representations into a 16-bit floating point representation (not the proposed IEEE 16-bit floating point standard, but rather just a 32-bit IEEE 794 float format, but with 16 bits less precision in the mantissa), and then convert back to a 32-bit representation on the other side of the communication channel (by just filling in zeroes for the lost portion of the mantissa, since that’s less computationally expensive than doing the mathematically correct probabilistic rounding when doing this 32 -16 - 32-bit conversion).

 ## 6 Status and Experience